 Meditating in the shower is a supremely relaxing experience that you can add to your daily practice for some much-needed serenity.

-What do you think about being mindful in the shower?
+What do you think about mindful shower meditation?
 Do you enjoy the experience?
 Leave a comment and remember to subscribe.